 In vivo treatments with chemicals

-For DT-induced depletion of IM, IM-DTR mice were injected intraperitoneally (i.p.) with a single dose of 50 ng of DT (Sigma, cat#), unless otherwise stated.
+For DT-induced depletion of IM, IM-DTR mice were injected intraperitoneally (i.p.) with a single dose of 50 ng of DT (List Biological Labs, Cat#150), unless otherwise stated.
 Control mice were either IM-DTR mice injected with PBS, or Tmem119Cre/+ littermate control mice injected with DT.
-For EdU incorporation experiments, IM-DTR mice were injected i.p. with 1mg of EdU in 200 µL PBS 16 h before sacrifice.
-For experiments with CSF1-R inhibitors, 100 mg/kg of pexidartinib (PLX3397) (provider, cat nb) was given by i.p. injection 24 and 48 h post-DT injection.
+For EdU incorporation experiments, IM-DTR mice were injected i.p. with 1mg of EdU (Santa Cruz Biotechnology, Cat#sc-284628) in 200 µL PBS 16 h before sacrifice.
+For experiments with CSF1-R inhibitors, 100 mg/kg of pexidartinib (PLX3397) (MedChemExpress, Cat#HY-16749) was given by i.p. injection 24 and 48 h post-DT injection.

 Generation of BM (competitive) chimeras

-Eighteen-week-old CD45.2 or CD45.1/2 IM-DTR mice were anesthetized by i.p. injection of 200 µL of PBS containing Ketamine (75 mg/kg, provider, cat nb) and Xylazine (10 mg/kg, provider, cat nb).
+Eighteen-week-old CD45.2 or CD45.1/2 IM-DTR mice were anesthetized by i.p. injection of 200 µL of PBS containing Ketamine (75 mg/kg, Dechra, Cat#804132) and Xylazine (10 mg/kg, Bayer, Cat#0076901).
 The thoracic cavity was protected with a 0.6-cm-thick lead cover and mice were lethally irradiated with two doses of 6 Gy 15 min apart.
 Once recovered from the anesthesia, mice were reconstituted by intravenous (i.v.) administration of 107 BM cells from congenic CD45.1 WT mice.
 For mixed BM chimeras, mice were injected i.v. with 107 BM cells consisting of a 1:1 mix of cells obtained from CD45.1 WT and CD45.2 Nr4a1−/− or Ms4a3Cre/+ Mafbfl/fl mice.
 From the day of irradiation, mice were treated for 4 weeks with 0.05 mg/mL of enrofloxacin (Baytril, Bayer) in drinking water.
 Chimerism was assessed by flow cytometry in the blood and the lung 5 weeks after irradiation.

-To calculate the refiling rate shown in Figure 3D, [xxx-Qiang, can you please develop this?]
+The refiling rate of a cell type in bone-marrow chimera mice shown in Figure 3D was defined as chimerism (CD45.1+ frequency) of the cell type normalized to chimerism of blood monocytes (CD11b+ SSClo CD115+) in the same sample.

 Adoptive transfer of BM monocytes

-BM monocytes were isolated from congenic CD45.1 WT mice using the Monocyte Isolation Kit (Miltenyi Biotecn cat #).
+BM monocytes were isolated from congenic CD45.1 WT mice using the Monocyte Isolation Kit (Miltenyi Biotec, Cat#130-100-629).
 2.106 BM monocytes were administered i.v. into CD45.1/2 IM-DTR mice that were injected i.p. with 50 ng DT 24 h before monocyte transfer to deplete endogenous IM.

 Blood and tissue leukocyte isolation

 Blood was collected by retro-orbital plexus bleeding of terminally-anesthetized mice.
 Mice were then euthanized by cervical dislocation.
-Peritoneal lavage was obtained by injecting 10 mL HBSS (provider, cat #) into the peritoneal cavity and collecting the washout.
+Peritoneal lavage was obtained by injecting 10 mL HBSS (Lonza, Cat#BE10-508F) into the peritoneal cavity and collecting the washout.
 Mice were then perfused with 10 mL PBS via the left ventricle and lungs, brain, liver, spleen, intestine and colon were dissected.

-Lungs, brains, liver and spleen were cut into small pieces with razor blades, and digested for 1 h at 37 °C in HBSS containing 5% v/v of FBS (Gibco, cat#), 1 mg/mL collagenase A (Roche, cat#) and 0.05 mg/mL DNase I (Roche, cat#).
+Lungs, brains, liver and spleen were cut into small pieces with razor blades, and digested for 1 h at 37 °C in HBSS containing 5% v/v of FBS (ThermoFisher, Cat#10270098), 1 mg/mL collagenase A (Sigma, Cat#14190094) and 0.05 mg/mL DNase I (Sigma, Cat#11284932001).
 After 45 min of digestion, the suspension was flushed using a 18 G needle to dissociate aggregates.
-Ice-cold PBS (Gibco, cat#) containing 10 mM of EDTA (Merck Millipore, cat#) was added to stop the digestion process and cell suspensions were filtered using a cell strainer (70 µM, provider, cat #).
-Mononuclear leukocytes from lungs, brain and liver were enriched using a Percoll density gradient (GE Healthcare, cat #) and harvesting cells from the 1.080:1.038 g/mL interface.
+Ice-cold PBS (ThermoFisher, Cat#) containing 10 mM of EDTA (Merck Millipore, Cat#1084181000) was added to stop the digestion process and cell suspensions were filtered using a cell strainer (70 µM, Corning, Cat#352350).
+Mononuclear leukocytes from lungs, brain and liver were enriched using a Percoll density gradient (GE Healthcare, Cat#17089101) and harvesting cells from the 1.080:1.038 g/mL interface.